An artists' guide on mobility issues for foreign creators of culture and events organisers in Austria was planned for Dec 2012.

 3.3 Inter-ministerial or intergovernmental co-operation

-Examples of inter-ministerial cooperation in recent years are on the issues of the creative industries (see chapter 4.2.3), cultural tourism ( chapter 4.2.2), cultural diversity ( chapter 4.2.4), architectural policies ( chapter 4.3) and intercultural dialogue (see chapter 4.2.7).
+Examples of inter-ministerial cooperation are on the issues of the creative industries (see chapter 4.2.3), cultural tourism ( chapter 4.2.2), cultural diversity ( chapter 4.2.4), architectural policies ( chapter 4.3) and intercultural dialogue (see chapter 4.2.7).

-There has indeed been the establishment of the Social Insurance Authority (SVA) Service Centre for Artists, opened in February 2011, where affairs of social security and labour-market services are consolidated.
+The first result was the establishment of the Social Insurance Authority (SVA) Service Centre for Artists, opened in 2011, where affairs of social security and labour-market services are consolidated.
 Another improvement is the possibility of registering an idle period in self-employment in order to improve compatibility of general social security with unemployment insurance.
 Apart from this, a new actors' law was passed as well as a mentoring programme for and by women for the improvement of the social situation of women artists.
-An artists' guide on mobility questions for foreign creators of culture and events organisers in Austria has been prepared in cooperation between the Ministry for Education, the Arts and Culture (bmu:kk), the Ministry of the Interior (BMI), Ministry for International Affairs (BmeiA) and the Ministry for Employment, Social Security and Consumer Protection (BMASK) and interest-groups; the mobility-guidelines have been published in December 2012 and are available online at http://www.artistmobility.at/home.html.
+An artists' guide on mobility questions for foreign creators of culture and events organisers in Austria has been published in 2012 and is available online at http://www.artistmobility.at/home.html.

-The data in the study on the social situation is five years old, but the interest groups and the Kulturrat Österreich (Austrian Council for Culture) have so far seen no substantial improvement for artists.
-They criticise the fact that the initially promising IMAG process is bogged down and has produced too few improvements in the situation of artists.
-Proposals for further measures, e.g. changes in the implementation practice and amendments to the law have been formulated among others by the IG Fine Arts and the Austrian Cultural Council.
-Particular criticism is made of the inadequate insurance for artists in the case of unemployment and the preconditions for claiming benefit from the Artists' Social Security Fund (KSVF): anyone who does not earn the required minimum income from artistic work has no right to support (see chapter 5.1.4).
-What the KSVF recognises as artistic work is also limited: e.g. no teaching activities, for example if a musician also works as a music teacher or work in art education.
+Despite these measures, the interest groups and the Kulturrat Österreich (Austrian Cultural Council) have not seen any substantial improvement for artists so far.
+Particular criticism is made of the inadequate insurance for artists in the case of unemployment and the preconditions for claiming benefit from the Artists' Social Security Fund (KSVF): anyone who does not earn the required minimum income from artistic work has no right to support.
+The recognition by the KSVF of what passes as artistic work is also limited: e.g. no teaching activities, for example if a musician also works as a music teacher.

 Annual intergovernmental information meetings (Landeskulturreferentenkonferenz) are held between the nine Bundesländer and the federal government, where important cultural projects or events are discussed.
 On request, informal, inter-ministerial meetings are organised between the various ministries and administrators.